 If you want to spend less time on tire kickers and more time connecting with prospects that you truly want to work with, then proactively warm them up before wasting your time (MOFU).

 And remember, nobody wants to be sold to.
 If you are struggling to close the deal, use BOFU tactics to help.
 Make sure your sales process is easy for your customers and ALWAYS BE HELPFUL.

 Does your deck contracting business need help understanding or creating a sales funnel?
-Schedule a free marketing audit and strategy session today.
+Schedule a complimentary, Custom Marketing Plan today.